 Chislic is a fancy way of saying "meat on the stick," and it has been enjoyed by South Dakota bar-goers for years.
 Usually made of beef, lamb, or venison, chislic is usually served kebab style with peppers and onions.
 So, next time you're in a bar in South Dakota and are craving some meat, opt for grass-fed beef to reap the muscle-building benefits.

-Every state will claim that they have the best barbecue.
-But while everyone is all about the pork, it's all about the beef in the Lone Star State.
-That's right; we’re talking about brisket.
-It's a smokey, tender hunk of beef that you won't want to miss!
+Many states will claim that they have the best barbecue.
+But while in states like North Carolina, it's all about the pork, it's all about the beef in the Lone Star State.
+That's right: We're talking about brisket.
+It's a smokey, tender hunk of beef that you won't want to miss.

-Like Kansas and Texas, Tennessee is home to some tasty barbecue—but with a different twist.
-Ribs here are made wet with a barbecue or dried with spices and then cooked in a charcoal pit.
-And just so you know, a 6-ounce half-rack serving of ribs provides about 10 mg of B3 or half your daily value for the vitamin.
+Like Kansas and Texas, Tennessee is home to some tasty barbecue, but with a different twist.
+Ribs here are made wet with a barbecue sauce or dried with spices and then cooked in a charcoal pit.
+And just so you know, a six-ounce half-rack serving of ribs provides about 10 milligrams of vitamin B3, half of your daily value for the vitamin.

-Nothing screams “‘Merica!” like a traditional apple pie, which is why apples are the state food in Vermont.
-While most people associate apples with Fall, apple pie is a big hit in summer barbecues.
+Nothing screams "America" like a traditional apple pie, which is why apple is Vermont's official state pie flavor.
+While most people associate apples with fall, apple pie is a big hit in the summertime, too.

 Burgers in Virginia are a force to be reckoned with.
-If you Google, “Best Burger in Virginia”, you'll get dozens of listings with their own take on the best.
+If you Google "best burger in Virginia," you'll get dozens of listings with their own take on the best.
 Here, they're meaty, and chefs don't skimp on toppings or crazy concoctions.
-Here’s an Eat This tip: pack your burger with lots of toppings that promote fiber and healthy fats, like these Best Burgers for Weight Loss.

-The year was 1927 when a man by the name of Guiseppe Argiro decided to put pepperoni into yeast rolls—and the pepperoni roll was born!
-West Virginia prides itself for being the home of this meat-and-cheese concoction.
-Now, pepperoni isn’t exactly the best-processed meat out there, but when in West Virginia...
+Almost 100 years ago, a man by the name of Giuseppe Argiro decided to put pepperoni into yeast rolls, and the pepperoni roll was born.
+West Virginia prides itself on being the home of this meat-and-cheese concoction.

 Wisconsin: Beer Brats

-Hit up the state fairs in the Wisconsin and you'll see just about everyone eating a beer brat.
-For those of you who don't know, it's a sausage poached in beer and then cooked with onions and butter––basically the hot dog's fratty older brother.
+Hit up the state fairs in Wisconsin and you'll see just about everyone eating a beer brat.
+For those of you who don't know, it's a sausage poached in beer and then cooked with onions and butter—basically the hot dog's fratty older brother.

-"Cowboy" cuisine is the talk of the town in Wyoming and nothing says “Howdy” like a piece of buffalo jerky.
+"Cowboy" cuisine is the talk of the town in Wyoming, and nothing says "howdy" like a piece of buffalo jerky.
 Wyoming is home to the largest buffalo herds in the country, so it's no wonder that jerky is a popular food.
-And while you may cringe at the idea of eating dry meat it’s actually a great way to pack in your protein without the extra fat.
 And after a long hike in Yellowstone National Park, it makes a great post-workout snack.
-Take a look at our exclusive report on The Best and Worst Beef Jerky—Ranked!